dustinpfister/blog_posts/_posts/express-type.md

 app.listen(8080);
 ```

 In most cases the mime type that is set by the type method will work just fine, but this is one thing that comes to mind as to why it might be better to just use the set response method instead, and just know what headers, and values are important and why.
+Sometimes it might be necessary to just set the Content-Type header manually.

 ## 3 - Response Set method as an alternative to The Express Type response method